esper-io/dev-docs/docs/home/console.md

 ### Generating an API Key

 The first step in interacting with our API is to generate an API key you can tie to it.
+Any role can create API token.
 Do this by clicking **Create Key**.

 You can also copy the Enterprise ID, necessary for API calls, by clicking on the copy icon next to Enterprise ID on top right of this section.